linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 192.168.5.6    galera3.yourdomain.com    galera3
 {{< /file >}}

 {{< note >}}
 You will need an additional private IP address for one of your database nodes, as we'll be using it as a *floating IP* for failover in a later section.
-To request an additional private IP address, you'll need to [contact support](/docs/platform/support/).
+To request an additional private IP address, [contact support](/docs/platform/support/).
 {{< /note >}}

 ### Install Galera and XtraDB

 Install Galera and XtraDB on each Linode that will be in the database cluster.

 1. Remove the `mysql-libs` package from each node: